dfralan/upPyOpenSea/README.md

 # upPyOpenSea
-Automate your NFT uploads to OpenSea in chrome browser.
+Automate your NFT uploads to OpenSea in chrome browser with Python.

 ## Alcances 🦄